-Gamers looking to play mid-level titles or older games should be fine with an eight-gig DDR-1600 configuration without worrying too much about bottlenecking performance.
-However, those wanting access to newer triple-A releases will want something closer to sixteen gigs as that’ll allow them more headroom when running web browsers, music players, and other less intensive programs while also having enough memory to spare when it comes to running games.
+Gamers looking to play mid-level titles or older games should be fine with an 8GB DDR-1600 configuration without worrying too much about bottlenecking performance.
+However, those wanting access to newer triple-A releases will want something closer to sixteen gigs as that'll allow them more headroom when running web browsers, music players, and other less intensive programs while also having enough memory to spare when it comes to running games.

 This is especially true if your priority lies within maximizing the experience by increasing graphics fidelity as much as possible without having to worry about bottlenecking any components along the way.

 Those working on applications that require more than four gigs will need even more than this.
-Still, those looking strictly for gaming purposes should be fine getting away with an eight GB configuration – make sure that it’s DDR-1333 or faster in order to avoid latency issues over time which can lead to reduced performance overall.
+Still, those looking strictly for gaming purposes should be fine getting away with an 8 GB configuration - make sure that it's DDR-1333 or faster in order to avoid latency issues over time which can lead to reduced performance overall.